Oblongmana/vscode-salesforce-doc-lookup/README.md

 - [X] Fix loading popup not converting the doctype name properly for console doctypes - due to underscore in name
 - [ ] Add an Icon (cf. https://code.visualstudio.com/api/references/extension-manifest)
 - [ ] Review Icon usage within the plugin - mostly in the breadcrumb
-- [ ] Implement ALL DOC searching - combine all the things together.
-Will be extremely reliant on caching existing
 - [ ] Examine our responsibilities around elegantly handling offline state, bearing in mind caching, but also limited connectivity detection capability (https://github.com/microsoft/vscode/issues/73094)
 - [ ] Publish publicly
+- [ ] Implement ALL DOC searching - combine all the things together.
+Will be extremely reliant on caching existing, but also some backend and UX issues
 - [ ] Consider whether to expand into some of the non-technical documentation
 - [ ] Take a pass over the code to reduce `: any` usage
 - [ ] Bundle the extension to reduce size (https://code.visualstudio.com/api/working-with-extensions/bundling-extension)